1. Using ncdfCF (original) (raw)

 Conventions

 The descriptive metadata are not defined by the netcdflibrary.
 To ensure interoperability, several “conventions” have been developed over the years such that users of netCDF data can correctly interpret what data developers have put in the resource.
-The most important of the conventions is the CF Metadata Conventions.
+The most important of these conventions is the CF Metadata Conventions.
 These conventions define a large number of standards that help interpret netCDF resources.

-Other common conventions are related to climate prediction data, such as CMIP-5 and CMIP-6.
+Other common conventions are related to climate prediction data, such as CMIP-5 and CMIP-6, but these typically extend the CF Metadata Conventions.

 Using netCDF resources in R

-Basic access
+Low-level access

 The RNetCDF package is developed and maintained by the same team that developed and maintains the netcdf library.
 It provides an interface to the netcdf library that stays very close to the API of the C library.
 As a result, it lacks an intuitive user experience and workflow that R users would be familiar with.